jminjares4/Selected-Areas-in-Networks-Ryu-Project/ryu_install/README.md

 ```

 # **Quick Setup**
-I have developed a script to install all the dependencies and RYU.
-The script will install RYU from source.
-Here is the set to install RYU.
+I have developed a script to install all the dependencies and Ryu.
+The script will install Ryu from git submodule.
+Here is the set to install Ryu.
 ```bash
 chmod +x ryu_install/install.sh
 ./install.sh